rogerdahl/striprouter/README.md

 ### "Topo-GA" genetic autorouting algorithm

-The autorouter is based on an algorithm that combines topological ordering with a genetic algorithm (GA).

-As of 2017-01-09, I have not found references to this approach online.
-If I have any rights to this algorithm as the inventor, I hereby relinquish those rights and release the algorithm, which I call "Topo-GA", to the public domain.
-The implementation in this repository remains under the MIT license used by this project and shall serve as prior art in the event of a copyright dispute.
+The autorouter is based on an algorithm of my own design that combines topological ordering with a genetic algorithm.
+I call this algorithm "Topo-GA", and release it to the public domain.
+The implementation in this repository remains under the MIT license used by this project.

 The genetic algorithm codes possible routing layouts in genotypes and simulates a process of evolution.
 The genotype is a set of genes, with each gene representing a dependency between two electrical connections in a circuit.
 Each dependency states that one connection should be routed before another, while still allowing an arbitrary number of other connections to be routed between the two.
 Phenotypes, which express the solutions coded in the genotypes, are then created by using topological ordering to resolve the dependencies.
 Contradictions in the genotype that cause recursive dependencies (loops) and discontinuities are handled during topological ordering by selecting the lowest available unrouted connection and using it as a new base.